Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 the PROs

 Pizza Temperature and Time To bake pizza to the “T” requires the correct pizza temperature and time.
-Generally, the recommended …
+The recommended temperature …

 7 Hydration Percentages by Pizza Style that Actually Make the Best Pizza